andyfitzsuse/andyfitz.github.io/guide.md

 3. Bringing your best at your worst

 The African proverb "go fast, go alone - go far, go together" rings true when thinking about taking ownership.
-I'm very comfortable giving autonomy in exchange for ownership so you can go fast.
+I'm most comfortable giving autonomy in exchange for ownership so you can go fast.
 Maintaining higher level goals keeps us both accountable and on track for long term success, we can go far.

 We all have days where we aren't feeling it,  I expect you to be open and ask for help at those times so that I can support you.
 When this happens, I can augment your temporary weakness, I can't replace your core strengths.
 Doing our combined best is always my goal.